treweathers/Java_Developer/Course_2/Course_2.3.md

         }
         return stack.isEmpty();
 ```
-It returns false in three cases:
+It returns `false` in three cases:

-If at any point we find a closing bracket and the stack of opening brackets is empty
+1. If at any point we find a closing bracket and the stack of opening brackets is empty
-If at any point we find a closing bracket and the latest opening bracket doesn't match
+2. If at any point we find a closing bracket and the latest opening bracket doesn't match
-If at the end of the process we have any opening brackets left in the stack
+3. If at the end of the process we have any opening brackets left in the stack

-Problem 2: Reverse a String using a Stack
+### 6. Problem 2: Reverse a String using a Stack
 Next, we will flip the script — quite literally — by reversing strings.
 It may seem straightforward, but it demonstrates the effective use of data structures in computation.

-### 6. Problem 2: Actualization
+### 7. Problem 2: Actualization
 Imagine you're tasked with building a function in which a user can input a string, and you need to display the reversed string as part of the application features.
 Or, as a more advanced example, in computer networks, stack buffers are often used to reverse the order of packets that arrive out of order.
 Understanding how to reverse the order of elements using a Stack is a crucial skill.

-### 7. Problem 2: Approach Explanation
+### 8. Problem 2: Approach Explanation
 Thanks to the stack's Last In First Out (LIFO) feature, it serves as an excellent tool to reverse elements' order.
 The strategy here is straightforward: push all the characters to a stack and then pop them out.
 As a result, we get the reversed string.

 A stack inverts addition and removal sequences, much like pressing rewind on a video.
 Pushing items onto a stack and later popping them off effectively turns the sequence on its head, as if by magic.

-### 8. Problem 2: Solution Building
+### 9. Problem 2: Solution Building
 ```java
 Stack<Character> stack = new Stack<>();
 for (char c : str.toCharArray()) {